cr0mll/cyberclopaedia/Notes/Networking/README.md

 # Networking
-Computer networking refers to the study, management, and orginisation of computer networks.
+Computer networking refers to the study, management, and organisation of computer networks.